 Suzanne Farley (Springer Nature Research Integrity Group ([SNRIG]) noted that while upholding integrity during the publication process involves taking personal responsibility (especially authors), everyone involved in the research enterprise has a shared responsibility.

 No one has a good handle on the number of research integrity problems in the published record but increased focus on this issue in recent years has prompted data gathering.
 One of the best resources is the Retraction Watch database.
 Although the rate of retractions doubled between 2003 and 2009, it appears to be levelling off, and remains a relatively rare phenomenon.
-However, Farley notes that the number of retractions is not necessarily a reflection of what should be retracted and feels that we may be ‘uncovering the tip of a very large iceberg’.
+However, Farley noted that the number of retractions is not necessarily a reflection of what should be retracted and feels that we may be ‘uncovering the tip of a very large iceberg’.

 Relatively few authors are responsible for a disproportionate number of retractions owing to deliberate misconduct, likely because once they successfully commit research misconduct, they accelerate the frequency with which they try it.
 Farley highlighted that that there is geographic variation in the retraction rate likely linked to the variable timeline of awareness around the world.